apigee/apigeetool-node/README.md

 Create Target Server named "test-target" with SSL enabled.

     apigeetool createTargetServer -N -o $ORG -e $ENV --targetServerName test-target --targetHost httpbin.org --targetPort 443 --targetSSL true

 #### Required parameters

+The following parameters are required.
+However, if any are left unspecified on the command line, and if apigeetool is running in an interactive shell, then apigeetool will prompt for them.

+See [Common Parameters](#commonargs) for a list of additional parameters, including the "-u" and "-p" parameters for username and password or preferably -N for .netrc usage.

+`--organization -o` (required) The organization to target.
+`--environment -e` (required) The environment to target.
+`--targetServerName` (required) The name of the Target Server to be created.
+`--targetHost` (required) The hostname of the target.
+`--targetPort` (required) The port number of the target.
+`--targetSSL` (optional) Whether or not SSL is configured, defaults to none.
+`--targetEnabled` (optional) Whether or not the Target Server itself is enabled, defaults to true.

+### <a name="updateTargetServer"></a>updateTargetServer

+Update a Target Server with the given name.

+#### Example
+Update Target Server named "test-target" with SSL enabled.

+    apigeetool updateTargetServer -N -o $ORG -e $ENV --targetServerName test-target --targetHost httpbin.org --targetPort 443 --targetSSL true

+#### Required parameters